-Recommendations a and Mitigation Measures:

-Negative impacts are ex xpected on land use, countryside and biodiversity objectives.
-Policy

-requirements should en sure that any negative impact on these is minimised, by requesting
+Recommendations a Recommendations and Mitigation Measures: Negative impacts are e Negative impacts are expected on land use, countryside and biodiversity objectives.
+Policy requirements should en equirements should ensure that any negative impact on these is minimised, by requesting sufficient mitigation.
+Preferred Α Option:

-sufficient mitigation.

-Preferred A

-Option: